open-dynaMIX/experms/README.md

 Following arguments are available:

 ```
-usage: experms [-h] [-r] [-c] [-v] [-d]
+usage: experms [-h] [-c CONFIG] [-r] [-t] [-v] [-d]

 experms

 optional arguments:
   -h, --help            show this help message and exit
+  -c CONFIG, --config CONFIG
+                        Configuration file to use.
   -r, --restore         Just restore all the permissions and exit.
-  -c, --count    Count the directories to watch and exit.
+  -t, --total           Count the directories to watch and exit.
   -v, --version         Print the version and exit.
   -d, --debug           Print debug-messages.

 ```